Morwenn/cpp-sort/doc/sorters.md

 #include <cpp-sort/sorters.h>
 ```

-## Available comparison sorters
+## Generic sorters

-The following comparison sorters are available in the library:
+The following sorters are available and will work with any type for which `std::less`
+works:

 ### `default_sorter`